Mastering the Python GitHub API: A Practical Guide for Developers

 Create a Repository

-To create a new repository programmatically, you can use the PyGithub library, which provides an object-oriented interface to interact with GitHub resources.
+To create a new repository programmatically, you must send a POST request to the appropriate endpoint, which provides an object-oriented interface to interact with GitHub resources.
 The create_repo() method allows users to create a repository and configure its description and visibility.

 Here’s an example of creating a new repository using PyGithub: